fmrifrey/umvsasl/README.md

 ##### Kspace sampling scheme
 This sequence uses 3D stack of spirals and spiral projection imaging (SPI) to encode kspace.
 An initial 2D [variable-density spiral](https://www.researchgate.net/publication/5925197_Fast_3D_imaging_using_variable-density_spiral_trajectories_with_applications_to_limb_perfusion) is generated and then transformed in 3D using rotation matrices.
-Each readout dimension also transforms the kspace trajectory such that each frame contains all information for a single volume in kspace.

 Each arm interleaves the initial 2D spiral in-plane by uniform rotations as shown on the left of the figure below.
 Each shot interleaves the projected spiral volume acquired in a single echo echo train.
 For stack of spirals, this looks like through-plane interleaving along z as shown in the top right of the figure below.
 For spiral projection imaging, this will interleave the 3D rotations as shown in the bottom right of the figure below.

 <img width="600" src="https://github.com/user-attachments/assets/7e6ae57e-08ae-4ccd-9616-3332802ce290">

+The following parameters control the kspace trajectory:

 | Parameter | Controlled by |
 | - | - |